 Residential building permits in Jefferson County decreased 13.7 percent between the fourth quarters of 2014 and 2015.
 Single-family detached permits accounted for 98.5 percent of the total permits issued during the fourth quarter of 2015.
 There was a 16.7 percent increase over-the-year in single-family detached permits issued throughout Jefferson County.
 Multi-family building permits fell from 105 permits issued during the fourth quarter 2014 to no permits issued during the fourth quarter of 2015.
+There was a during the fourth quarter of 2015.
+There were five single-family attached permits issued during the fourth quarter of 2015.
 There were five single-family attached permits issued during the fourth quarter 2015, three more permits than the same quarter the previous year.